Whimsy Stick

 Drain drive before every high-risk situation

-By contrast, a dog that shows up at a guest greeting with 6 hours of predatory drive has almost no margin.
-So jumping fires fast.
-So the dog that completes a structured 7 to 10 minute flirt pole session 20 to 30 minutes earlier has a drained drive tank.
-Plus measurably more capacity to regulate.
-Specifically, run the session, complete the all-done wind-down, require a settle, then let guests in.
+A dog that shows up at a guest greeting with 6 hours of predatory drive has almost no margin.
+Jumping fires fast.
+Complete a structured 7 to 10 minute flirt pole session 20 to 30 minutes before guests arrive.
+That dog walks to the door with a drained drive tank and measurably more capacity to regulate.
+Run the session, complete the all-done wind-down, require a settle, then let guests in.
 For dogs whose jumping is paired with general overarousal, see the overexcited dogs guide.

 20 to 30 min before guests or walks